ably/ably-ruby-rest/README.md

 A Ruby REST client library for [www.ably.io](https://www.ably.io), the realtime messaging service.

-Note: This library was created solely for developers who do not want EventMachine as a dependency of their application.
-If this is not a requirement for you, then we recommended you use the combined [REST & Realtime gem](https://rubygems.org/gems/ably).

 ## Documentation

 Visit https://www.ably.io/documentation for a complete API reference and more examples.
-The examples and API below is not exhaustive.
+The examples and API below is not exhaustive, you should use the completely [Ably API documentation](https://www.ably.io/documentation).

+## Realtime vs REST

+This REST only library was created for developers who do not want EventMachine as a dependency of their application.
+Typically developers who are using Ably within their Rails or Sinatra apps would prefer to use the REST library as it has less dependencies and offers a synchronous API.

+If however you need to use a realtime library that offers an asynchronous evented AP, then we recommended you [take a look at the combined REST & Realtime gem](https://rubygems.org/gems/ably).

 ## Installation